Skip to main content

 ScenarioResult

-Plan expires today.
-You renew tomorrow.✅ Unused data rolls over.
+You renew the same plan before expiration.✅ Unused data rolls over.

-Plan expires today.
-You renew in 8 days.❌ Unused data is lost forever.
+You renew after more than 7 days.❌ Unused data is lost.

 ”Top-up” vs. “Renew”